 Personalize your Pipeline account with custom fields specific to your business.
-A company, deal, and person-level custom fields allow you to track data specific to your industry, company, process, or personal workflow.
+Company, deal, and person-level custom fields allow you to track data specific to your industry, company, process, or personal workflow.
 These custom fields will default to being editable by all users but administrators have the option to lock the field so only administrators and executive users can edit it.

 Company Custom Fields: Create custom fields to track industry, size, revenue, or other unique attributes for the companies and accounts with whom you do business.